What is a two-year accounting degree?

 Associate’s or Bachelor’s degree?

-The advantage of Associate’s degrees is that they are more lenient in their admission criteria and the coursework over the two years is usually less difficult.
+The advantage of an Associate degree is that it’s more lenient in its admission criteria and the coursework over the two years is usually less difficult.
 Two-year degrees also tend to be more flexible, often scheduling classes during evenings and weekends.

-However, career opportunities and starting salaries can be very different for Associate’s and Bachelor’s degree graduates – so a two-year degree is not always the best option.
+However, career opportunities and starting salaries can be very different for Associate’s and Bachelor’s degree graduates.
+Consequently, a two-year degree isn’t always the best option for entering the accounting field.
 Senior accounting positions often require advanced degrees; the ideal option will depend on your career goals and previous education.

 An Associate’s degree is the fastest way to start a career in the field of accounting, so if time or money is an issue this may be the best way to go.

-If you are working in a different field and would like to get some basic training in accounting so that you can work as a clerk or accounting assistant, an Associate’s degree will make that happen in just two years.
+If you’re working in a different field, like business administration, and would like to get some basic training in accounting principles so that you can work as a clerk or accounting assistant, an Associate’s degree will make that happen in just two years.

 Sometimes, a two-year degree can be a stepping stone towards higher education.
 If for any reason you cannot commit to a Bachelor’s degree right now, you can choose a college that will allow you to transfer your credits towards a higher degree should you wish to continue your education later.

-The highest positions in accounting are usually held by CPA-licensed accountants and holders of advanced degrees; should you ever wish to earn a Master’s degree or a professional credential, you will need to undertake years of additional education if you only hold a two-year degree.
+The highest positions in accounting are usually held by Certified Public Accountants (CPAs) and holders of advanced degrees.
+Should you ever wish to earn a Master’s degree or a professional credential, you will need to undertake years of additional education if you only hold a two-year degree.

 What can you do with a two-year degree?